minkaotic/front-end-notes/React-Notes.md

 - Use parentheses to surround multi-line JSX - this is not required, but good practice

+- The first part of a JSX tag determines the type of the React element.
+Capitalized types indicate that the JSX tag is referring to a React component (see [next section]((#paw_prints-components))).

 - JSX allows embedding JavaScript expressions within it, written inside curly braces.
 This allows making your JSX dynamic.

 - No `"..."` needed in the `<h1>`'s attribute when using a JSX expression

-- JSX attributes aren't always like for like; e.g. to set classes, use JSX attribute `className` (this is due to `class` being reserved word in JS)
+- JSX attributes aren't always like for like; e.g. to set classes, use JSX attribute `className` (this is due to `class` being a reserved word in JS)

 - JSX comments are in curly braces too, combined with `/*...*/` - this applies to both inline and multi-line comments. `{/* this is a comment */}`